henkjannl/RoomThermostat/README.md

 # To do

 Potential improvements:
-* improvement of responsiveness (keys and Telegram)
-* switch off multiple days forever fro the main menu
+* over the air update still not working well
+* over the air update does not display network port in Arduino IDE (perhaps call ArduinoOTA.handle() more often?)
   * while waiting for over the air software update, display message on screen
+* improve responsiveness (keys and Telegram)
+  * try to get FreeRTOS working again to improve performance of buttons and Telegram
+    * perhaps Telegram can run on other core?
+  * implement OpenTherm protocol in hardware timer in non-blocking way
+* include icons in the menu
+* save logdata through WiFi connection
+  * Deta Base?
   * send logfile as attachment to Telegram
-* include icons in the menu
+* much code can be simplified to remove structures that were used in previous attempts to get the code working
+    * some userEventMessage_t constructs can be replaced with sendMessage() calls
+    * some userEventMessage_t constructors may no longer be used
+    * ...
+* send automatic updates to last message of known clients every 15 minutes
+  * also store list of chatIDs in permanent storage?
+  * add functionality to whitelist or blacklist chatIDs?
+* optimize heater control functionality
     * allow user to modify water temperature of heater and shower
-* save logdata through WiFi connection (Deta Base?)
-* much code can be simplified to remove structures that were used in previous attempts to get the code working
-* try to get FreeRTOS working again to improve performance of buttons and Telegram
-* automatic updates to last message of known clients every 15 minutes
-* implement OpenTherm protocoll in hardware timer
-* optimize actual heater control functionality
     * check if D-action is implemented well in PID controller
     * take into account the weather in the control strategy
-    * monitor the time it takes to heat the room in the morning, and compensate that by starting earlier
+    * monitor the time it takes to heat the room in the morning, and compensate that by starting earlier or start with higher temperature
 * also enable setting the time and date through hardware buttons if WiFi is unavailable
 * display progress upon startup
-* try if SPI frequency in TFT_eSPI can be higher
+* try if SPI frequency in TFT_eSPI can be set to higher value

 Code cleanup:
 * find replace action GoOut > Leave